-If a child soils his/herself during the school day, staff will call the child's parent/guardian to inform them of the incident.
-If the child has no change of clothes, staff will ask the parent/guardian to bring a change of clothes to the school.
+In the instance in which a child soils themselves during the school day:

+- 1. IDEA staff will call the child's legal quardian to inform them of the incident. - 2.
+If a change of clothes has been provided, the student will change themselves. - 3.
+If a change of clothes has not been provided, IDEA staff will ask the legal guardian to bring a change of clothes to the school.